adrg/xdg/README.md

 The package also includes the locations of well known [user directories](https://wiki.archlinux.org/index.php/XDG_user_directories).

 The current implementation supports **most flavors of Unix**, **Windows**, **macOS** and **Plan 9**.
-On Windows, where XDG variables are not usually set, the package uses [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/known-folders) as defaults.
-Therefore, appropriate locations are used for common [directories](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid) which may have been externally redirected.
+On Windows, where XDG environment variables are not usually set, the package uses [Known Folders](https://docs.microsoft.com/en-us/windows/win32/shell/known-folders) as defaults.
+Therefore, appropriate locations are used for common [folders](https://docs.microsoft.com/en-us/windows/win32/shell/knownfolderid) which may have been redirected.

 See usage [examples](#usage) below.
 Full documentation can be found at https://pkg.go.dev/github.com/adrg/xdg.